 Welcome to Doctorious!

 I launched this blog to document my doctoral journey as a Ph.D. student in human and organizational systems at Fielding Graduate University.
-Eventually, as I move ahead with my career as an adjunct instructor, I will share my adventures with adjunctivitis.
-I envision this blog as a personal journal, academic endeavor, and professional platform.
+By sharing my adventures in academia this blog serves three functions: a personal journal, an academic endeavor, and a professional platform.

 Ironically, I wasn’t aware of Fielding until I learned about it from Martha “Marty” Mattare, an associate professor of management at Frostburg State University and my track chair at the 2007 conference of the International Academy of Business Disciplines where I presented a paper entitled, “H.I.G.H.
 O.C.T.A.N.E.
 (Ten Additives that Power High Performance in Organizations).”

-Neither would it enable me to fully realize my goal of becoming a university-level business professor and researcher as would a PhD in Business.
-Nevertheless, I remain grateful for my experience there and remain in touch with many of my former classmates.
+This is version 2.0 of my doctoral journey: I previously completed two semesters in an Ed.D. program in organizational leadership at Pepperdine University.
+The Pepperdine program helped me understand myself and my calling in life.
+However, it would not have enabled me to fully realize my goal of becoming a university-level business professor and researcher as would a PhD in Business.
+Nevertheless, I am grateful for my experience there and remain in touch with many former classmates.